Erin’s Recipe Rundown

 - Beef: This gluten-free beef stroganoff works well with any thinly sliced steak, beef tenderloin, stew meat, or even ground beef.

 - Dry White Wine: I like to buy the small, picnic-size bottles of white wine to use in recipes.
 (Keep in mind—the alcohol will cook out.)
-If you want to skip the wine in this dairy-free beef stroganoff, you can also use more beef broth instead.
+If you want to skip the wine in this dairy-free gluten-free beef stroganoff, you can also use more beef broth instead.

 - Worcestershire Sauce: Make sure to choose a brand that is gluten-free, like Lea and Perrins.
+For more information, check out this article Is Worcestershire Sauce Gluten-Free?

 How to Make Gluten-Free Beef Stroganoff